USS Stark: Missile attack

 On fire and listing, the frigate was brought under control by its crew during the night.
 The ship made its way to Bahrain where, after temporary repairs by the destroyer tender USS Acadia to make her seaworthy, she returned to her home port of Naval Station Mayport, under her own power.
 The ship was eventually repaired at Ingalls Shipbuilding in Mississippi for $142 million.

 It is unknown whether Iraqi leaders authorized the attack.
-Initial claims by the Iraqi government (that Stark was inside the Iran–Iraq War zone) were shown to be false.
+Initial claims by the Iraqi government that Stark was inside the Iran–Iraq War zone were shown to be false.
 The motives and orders of the pilot remain unanswered.
 American officials have claimed he was executed, but an ex-Iraqi Air Force commander later said that the pilot who attacked Stark was not punished, and remained alive.
-According to Jean-Louis Bernard, author of "Heroes of Bagdad" T1 (Editions JPO 2017), the pilot, Abdul Rhaman, not only was not punished, but would have received the medal of bravery at the end of 'a joint Iraqi-American commission of inquiry.
+According to Jean-Louis Bernard, author of Heroes of Bagdad, the pilot, Abdul Rhaman, not only was not punished, but received the Medal of Bravery at the end of "a joint Iraqi-American commission of inquiry."
 His subsequent defection is not mentioned in this book.
 Jean-Louis Bernard also confirms the use of a Falcon 50 during this action.

 Citing lapses in training requirements and lax procedures, the U.S. Navy's board of inquiry relieved Captain Brindel of command and recommended him for court-martial, along with tactical action officer Lieutenant Basil E. Moncrief.
 Instead, Brindel and Moncrief received non-judicial punishment from Admiral Frank B. Kelso II and letters of reprimand.
 Brindel opted for early retirement while Moncrief resigned his commission after only eight years of service.
 The executive officer, Lieutenant Commander Raymond Gajan Jr., was detached for cause and received a letter of admonition.